AdalbertKing/mssql-linux-scripts-for-multi-backup-and-restore-all-databases/README.md

  $1 - kind of scripts on output (attach|restore|setrecovery)
  $2 - path of backups (it must be finished by "/")
  $3 - state of restored databases by generated .sql query (RECOVERY/NORECOVERY, DEFAULT is NORECOVERY)
  $4 - In restore mode it's Number of file from  backup media .bak(FILES = n -absent equal to 1 )

-4. gensql.sql	- used by gensql.sh		-SQL query with options to generate .sql scipt to the STDOUT for multile operation on databases
+4. gensql.sql	- used by gensql.sh		-SQL query with options to generate .sql scipt to the STDOUT for multiple operation on databases.

 launched by command: